Pontoon Boat Camping: A Complete Guide

 - Lighting: LED lanterns, headlamps, flashlights

-- Clean-up supplies: Trash bags, dish soap, kitchen scrub, quick-drying towel
+- Cleanup supplies: Trash bags, dish soap, kitchen scrub, quick-drying towel

-- Comfort: Bug repellent and/or citronella candle
+- Comfort: Bug-repellent and citronella candle

 Have a great time camping!